RESTORE is a partnership project between 7 organisations across NW Europe, co-financed by the EU Interreg IVB programme for NW Europe.

 The importance of the natural environment is recognised by policy makers throughout the EU, but delivering environmental benefits in parallel with economic development is a key challenge.
-Partners believe that restoring quarries — which provide raw materials crucial to the economy of NW Europe — to be havens for wildlife and people is a win-win that aligns with policies for both economic and environmental improvement.
+Partners believe that restoring quarries — which provide raw materials crucial to the economy of NW Europe — to be havens for wildlife and people is a win-win that aligns policies for both economic and environmental improvement.

 RESTORE has four strands: it demonstrates what it is possible to achieve through pilots and case studies.
 It reviews existing policies in NW Europe and showcases best practice.
 It is evaluating the benefits to society that can come from nature focussed restoration.
 It is developing an interactive tool to help with decision making in respect of the future of minerals sites.